 What you’ll need

-- Marshmallows – you’ll need a 10 ounce bag.
+- Marshmallows – you’ll need a 10-ounce bag.
 You can use mini or regular sized.
 If they’re old, they will not melt as well, so try to use fresh ones.
 If you want to use marshmallow fluff, they’ll taste the same but won’t be as crispy.

-Step 1:
+Step 1: brown the butter

-Step 2:
+Step 2: melt the marshmallows

 As soon as the butter starts to turn brown, add the marshmallows and stir until they have completely melted.

-Step 3:
+Step 3: Combine

 Add vanilla and salt and then pour the marshmallow mixture over the Rice Krispies.
 Quickly stir until the cereal is coated then place in a buttered 8 x 8 inch baking pan.